You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Diphenylan Sodium is a drug marketed by Chartwell Molecular and is included in one NDA.

 The generic ingredient in DIPHENYLAN SODIUM is phenytoin sodium.
 There are twenty-one drug master file entries for this compound.
-Twenty-five suppliers are listed for this compound.
+Twenty-two suppliers are listed for this compound.
 Additional details are available on the phenytoin sodium profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Diphenylan Sodium